This post may contain affiliate links. Please read my disclosure for more info.

-If site traffic was strong and healthy then our revenue went up, if our traffic went down our revenue went down.
+If site traffic was strong and healthy then our revenue went up, and if our traffic went down our revenue also went down.

 That was ok for a time, but after a while, we realized we had to diversify our income streams if we wanted to succeed long term.

 Despite not creating an email list straight away (seriously guys, starting an email list from day one is a must), after a while, we’d managed to build up a decent-sized list.

 We knew it was time to learn how to properly do affiliate marketing in a way that engaged my audience, wasn’t pushy and didn’t feel like we were just spamming and selling them a product.

 Sure, we could have just winged it, but we felt that our readers deserved better than that, and secondly, we felt that the return on investment from learning how to do it properly would be worth it in the end.